 5.5 Committee on Committees.
 The Committee on Committees is charged with the oversight of the committee structure.
-Its work is focused primarily on three areas:
+Its work is focused primarily on:

 Appointing committee membership.
 The Committee on Committees shall designate the faculty membership of all appointed University Standing Committees established by Senate legislation.
+It shall also nominate individuals to various Senate and University Committees upon request by the Senate President.
 It may also, when appropriate, nominate faculty to Administrative Advisory Groups and Externally-Mandated Boards.

 Maintaining committee operating processes.
 The Committee on Committees shall create and maintain operating processes for each University Standing Committee and, where appropriate, Administrative Advisory Groups and Externally-Mandated Boards.
 It shall conduct an annual orientation for all chairs of University Standing Committees, and, where appropriate, Administrative Advisory Groups and Externally-Mandated Boards.

 Coordinating committees.
 The Committee on Committees shall ensure that each University Standing Committee and, where appropriate, Administrative Advisory Groups, and Externally-Mandated Boards, are meeting appropriately, fulfilling their charges, and reporting as required.
 It shall designate a Coordinator for each of the following committee categories: Academic and Research; Administrative; Awards; Governance; Grievances and Appeals; Student Matters; and Other.
 Each Coordinator shall ensure that committees within their category (1) have a full roster of members; (2) elect chairs as specified in committee descriptions; (3) hold meetings as appropriate; and (4) report to the Senate in a timely fashion.
-Each Coordinator shall submit an annual report on these matters to the Senate by November 1, and for purposes of the Senate Vice President's annual review of committees, each shall maintain records of committee matters needing attention.
+Each Coordinator shall submit an annual report on these matters to the Senate by November 1, and for purposes of the Senate Vice President's and Senate Immediate-Past President’s annual review of committees, each shall maintain records of committee matters needing attention.

-The Senate Vice President is responsible for ensuring that the Committee on Committees is fulfilling its charge in these three areas and that the committee system is functioning well.
+The Senate Vice President and Senate Immediate-Past President are responsible for ensuring that the Committee on Committees is fulfilling its charge and that the committee system is functioning well.
 Using records maintained by the Coordinators, they will conduct an annual review of committees and the committee system during the fall term.

 The Committee on Committees shall generally have 10-12 members from Senate constituencies, with a majority coming from the Statutory Faculty as defined in the University of Oregon Constitution Section 2.3.
 To facilitate its work, the Committee membership should represent the broadest possible cross-section of campus academic units including CAS and the professional schools.
-The Senate Vice President is the chair of the Committee on Committees.
+The Senate Vice President and Senate Immediate-Past President are the co-chairs of the Committee on Committees.

 ARTICLE 6: ACADEMIC COUNCIL